00tau/vimtau/README.md

 Introduction
 ------------

-`vimτ` bundles a collection of different vim plugins together, which I assume useful and which work nicely together.
-See the folder `vim/bundle` for details.
-It also changes some defaults in `vimrc`, sets an eye pleasing colour scheme, and adds some useful additional key bindings.
+`vimτ` is a collection of different plugins that I find useful and that work nicely together.
+It changes some defaults in the `vimrc`, sets a pleasing colour scheme, and adds some useful additional key bindings that work well when using a Dvorak layout.

 Why use it
 ----------